databutton/news-classification/README.md

 ## Fork the project

-Delete `databutton.json` and deploy the project using `poetry run databutton dev` to deploy the project to your own account
+Delete `databutton.json` and deploy the project using `poetry run databutton start` to deploy the project to your own account

 ## License